 To these ends, Reflections is disseminating three (3) calls for manuscripts, all related to the experience of racism.
 Authors are encouraged to submit their manuscripts to the call within which they believe their manuscript best fits.
 The key difference in the three calls is two-fold: the role from which the author is reflecting and the experience about which they are reflecting.

 The foci of the three calls are these:

 - Priscilla Gibson's call is for the personal experiences of helping professionals (across fields) with racial injustice.
-Black Racial Injustice: Personal Reflections to Change Strategies is due February 15, 2021.
+Black Racial Injustice: Personal Reflections to Change Strategies is closed to new submissions.

 - Patricia Gray's call is for authors who are practitioners in the helping professions, separate from the classroom setting.
 Practicing While Black is due March 15, 2021.

 - Tiffany Baffour and Shonda Lawrence are issuing A Call for Social Work Educators to Confront and Dismantle Systemic Racism Within Social Work Programs.
 The deadline for submissions is April 15,2021.

 It is our fervent hope that these three calls will provide members of the helping professions opportunities to reflect on their personal, practice, and teaching experiences.
 We look forward to publishing these reflections throughout 2021, thereby keeping our collective focus on the work that continues to be done in challenging and addressing the tenacious pervasiveness of racism in our personal and professional lives.Read more about NEW!!
 3 Calls for Submissions on Racial Injustice & Systemic Racism